Adding components

 publish = true

-A short description of the keys you find above:
+A description of the configuration keys:

 name

-- Name of the component/plugin.
+- Name of the component/plugin (e.g.,

 tarball_prefix

-- Fuel binaries mostly conform to the format
+- Fuel binaries conform to the format

 executables

-but certain components like
+name matches the executable, but components like

 repository_name